rhyolight/numenta-web/packages/numenta.com/pages/press/2016/04/12/numenta-researchers-discover-how-the-brain-learns-sequences.md

 ---
 author: Numenta
-description: REDWOOD CITY, CA –April 12, 2016— How do our brains learn and understand the world?
-That question is of paramount importance to both neuroscientists and technologists who want to build intelligent machines.
+description: 'Numenta has published a new theory that represents a breakthrough in understanding how networks of neurons in the neocortex perform sequence learning.
+Their paper, "Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex", has been published in the Frontiers in Neural Circuits Journal.'
 date: 2016/04/12
 hideImage: true
 image: ../images/image.jpg
 link:
 org: Press Release
 tags: numenta neuron research paper published discover brain learns sequences key machine intelligence systems pattern theory
-title: Numenta Researchers Discover How The Brain Learns Sequences, A Key to Intelligent Systems
+header: Numenta Researchers Discover How The Brain Learns Sequences, A Key to Intelligent Systems
+title: Numenta Researchers Discover How The Brain Learns Sequences
+keywords: "neurons sequence learning"
 type: post
 ---